adrianmg/static-playground/README.md

 ## Beyond the basics

-Although it's not part of this boilerplate, you can grow the functionality by combining it with [gulp](https://browsersync.io/docs/gulp), and start supporting `SCSS` and other things you may need.
+Although it's not part of this boilerplate, you can grow the functionality by adding [Parcel] to bundle your JS modules.

 ## License